-An analysis of steps taken by Argentina in fulfilment of At international level, Paraguay made commitments, its international level pledges shows that Argentina has facilitated the completion of most Special Procedures visits and has a high response rate for communications.
+An analysis of steps taken by Argentina in fulfilment of its international level pledges shows that Argentina has facilitated the completion of most Special Procedures visits and has a high response rate for communications.

-Argentina engages strongly with its own UPR (e.g., it invitation to Special Procedures. has submitted mid-term reports on implementation), 120 reviews during the first cycle and 189 during the second cycle).
+Argentina engages strongly with its own UPR (e.g., it has submitted mid-term reports on implementation), and the UPR reviews of other States (it participated in 120 reviews during the first cycle and 189 during the second cycle).